Start of Main Content

 Headshot of Amine Bennouna, faculty member at the Kellogg School of Management

-Amine Bennouna is an incoming Assistant Professor in the Operations Department at the Kellogg School of Management.
+Amine Bennouna is an Assistant Professor in the Operations Department at the Kellogg School of Management.
 He completed his PhD at MIT’s Operations Research Center.
 Before joining MIT, he received a Bachelor and Master of Science in Applied Mathematics from Ecole Polytechnique.

 His research focuses on understanding how machines, or artificial intelligence, learn to make decisions.
 Specifically, he develops novel learning algorithms to enable efficient, data-driven decision-making while emphasizing key reliability attributes.
 His work involves theoretical and algorithmic advancements, leveraging tools from probability theory, optimization, and geometry.